 and convenience to your dining and campus experience.

-students prepare and serve a gourmet lunch buffet Tuesday – Friday during the fall
+prepare and serve a gourmet lunch buffet Tuesday – Friday during the fall and spring

-Mobile food ordering is available using Tapingo, a mobile app that allows you to order food and drinks on campus, and then pick up
+Mobile food ordering is available using Grubhub, a mobile app that allows you to order food and drinks on campus, and then pick up

 your order on the go.